MyraReeves/UW_JSCRIPT330_Back-End_Application_Development_With_Javascript/Class1/README.md

 ## The assignment

 The assignment this week is designed to get you comfortable working in an Express server.
-It is not meant to be particularly challening, but simply to get you aquainted with a project of the type we will be working in during this course.
+It is not meant to be particularly challenging, but simply to get you aquainted with a project of the type we will be working in during this course.
 It contains a simple set of REST endpoints for a generic data type (`items`).
 You will complete this REST API.

 ### Getting started